prjctgeek/foodie/content/recipes/saurkrat/index.md

 Cut the outer leaf into a circle to use as a lid and place it on top of the cabbage.

-Put a Ziploc baggie on top and fill with water as a weight.
+Put a Ziploc baggies on top and fill with water as a weight.

 Put the burp lid on top and set in a warm spot in the kitchen (I'm not in a warm climate).

-Let it ferment for ~2 weeks, then test it and put in the fridge.
+Let it ferment for ~2 weeks, then test it and put in the refrigerator.

 General advice is 6 months.
 Mine never lasts that long.